 - 21. MU 20-in. slick drilling assembly.
-Cleanout top of 22-inch float shoe and pressure test to pressure specified by HI Dept. of Land and Natural Resources (DLNR).
-Drill out the 22-inch float shoe after permission from HI DLNR. - 22.
+Clean out top of 22-inch float shoe and pressure test to pressure specified by DLNR.
+Drill out the 22-inch float shoe after permission from DLNR. - 22.
 Drill out of cement and into formation to perform Formation Integrity Test (FIT).
-Conduct FIT to a 0.65 psi/ft. gradient.
-If test fails, clean out hole and squeeze cement using tail cement mixture.
+Conduct FIT to a 0.65 psi/ft. gradient If test fails, clean out hole and squeeze cement using tail-cement mixture.
 Wait on cement.
-MU 20-in. stabilized drilling assembly with Mud Motor and float.
-Clean out cement and rerun FIT until successful.
-Record Formation Integrity Test pressure & mud weight.
+MU 20-in. stabilized drilling assembly with mud motor and float.
+Clean out cement and re-run FIT until successful.
+Record Formation Integrity Test pressure and mud weight.